15 Best LinkedIn CRM Tools for 2026

 “Zoho CRM stands out as a reliable and affordable option, especially for small to mid-sized businesses.
 Its intuitive interface makes navigation simple, though mastering some of the more advanced features may require a bit more time.
 The setup process is easy to follow, aided by clear instructions and ready-made templates that help streamline the experience.
 Zoho CRM is designed for daily use and excels at managing ongoing sales activities and customer relationships.” – verified Senior Customer Success Executive.

-7. Close – Best CRM for LinkedIn-driven outbound teams that live in conversations
+7. Close – best CRM for LinkedIn-driven outbound teams that live in conversations

 Key features